Gregory Smith is a musician in the same league of these other musicians also:

 I became familiar with Gregory Smith since I watched Star Trek, In Living Colour since 1964.
-Star Trek has been about at least occasionally mystical music for example from George Duning.
+Star Trek has been about at least occasionally mystical music and pyschedelic music for example from George Duning.
 The first six movies also, with Leonard Rosenman particularly is another of many examples.
 And then for The Next Generation they hired a secondary musician Ron Jones.
 Rick Berman hated the music and eventually fired him and killed the sound track for Star Trek and others.
 The spiritual successor of Ron Jones is Paul Baillargeon, who worked for Rick Berman on The Big Blue Marble.
 This is the only reason why Rick Berman ever hired Paul, as well as Don Davis, John Debney, and Gregory Smith.
 Other musicians are Sol Kaplan and Richard Bellis and George Romanis.

 Rick Berman is very tone deaf; he seems to prefer the music of David Bell, and Velton Ray Bunch.
 The regular musicians Dennis McCarthy and Jay Chattaway can compose music of various qualities, but seem to prefer to make different melodies, instead of being forced to use Wall Paper.